Charles Hardnett: Professional career

 Hardnett's professional basketball career started by being drafted by the St. Louis Hawks in the 3rd round of the 1962 NBA draft.
 He played in Chicago for the Zephyrs and in Baltimore for the Bullets.
-After the NBA, Hardnett went on to play in the CBA Eastern League.
+After the NBA, Hardnett went on to play in the Eastern Professional Basketball League (EPBL).
 He played three more years of professional basketball for the Harrisburg Patriots and the Scranton Miners.
+He was selected to the All-EPBL First Team in 1966.

 Coaching career

 After a successful playing career, Hardnett entered a career of coaching.
 His coaching career would have him serve as the Head Basketball Coach at Coppin State in Baltimore and at Morris Brown College in Atlanta.
 During his career at Morris Brown College he served quadruple duties as the Head Basketball Coach, Athletic Director, Head Baseball Coach, and Head Golf Coach.
 He coached for 12 years and amassed a 160–150 coaching record.
 During his coaching career, Hardnett had the following highlights: